Download the report as PDF here

 Performance indicators and rating

 The score weighting reflects both the geographical distribution of the Dutch population and the ranking of usage scenarios.
-Therefore, 600 of 1000 maximum points achievable were assigned to the cities – divided into 240 points reflecting the voice results and 360 points reflecting the data results.
-For the towns and the roads, 200 points each are available.
-In both categories, those are divided into 80 points referring to the voice and 120 points referring to the data category.
-The charts on page 2 and page 10 of this report show the percentage of maximum points that each operator achieved in each discipline.
+Therefore, 600 of the total of 1000 maximum points were assigned to the cities – 450 maximum points for the drivetest results (voice: max.
+180 p., data: max.
+270 p.) and 150 for walktests results (voice: max.
+60 p., data: max.
+90 p.).
+For the towns, a maximum of 200 points is available (voice: max.
+80 p., data: max.
+120 p.) and for the connecting roads a maximum of 125 points (voice: max.
+50 p., data: max.
+75 p.).
+The tests conducted in trains account for another 75 points (voice: max.
+30 p., data: max.
+45 p.)
+The tables on page 2 and page 11 of this report show the percentage of maximum points that each operator has achieved in each discipline.

 When comparing the results of this year‘s mobile network benchmark in the Netherlands to those from recent tests in other European countries, Dutch operators are among the top tiers.
 Even the fourth-ranking Tele2 scores at a level that would make it a suitable candidate for a winning position in countries with overall weaker mobile networks like Spain or the UK.